 Hologram projectors come as a new breakthrough in imaging technology, representing a compelling alternative to conventional image projection.
 Such projectors, better known as holographic emitters manipulate photons and force fields to create a realistic but virtual image.

-With television technology always improving the quality of our entertainment, manufacturers are constantly trying to give its customers the ultimate in viewing.
+With television technology always improving the quality of our entertainment, manufacturers are constantly trying to give their customers the ultimate in viewing.
 A 3d hologram projector or holographic display is considered to be one of the newest devices in the market today.
 Such projectors could well be the best of the best when we get to experience three-dimensional imagery on a holographic projector.

 Mainly there are two types of 3D hologram projectors.
 They are Holocinema static holographic projector and the Musion Eyeliner holographic projecting system.